Snap Inc. SNAP

 Notes

-Atypical for Citron: this is a contrarian LONG initiation on SNAP, not a short report — Citron explicitly tells shorts they have 'overstayed their welcome' and sets a $17 target.
-SCQA framing is strong (S: SNAP down 50%, C: shorts piled in at record levels, Q: is the negativity overdone?, A: yes, multiple re-rating + acquisition optionality).
-Argues via valuation gap vs. FB/TWTR, EV/DAU comparison, teen-mindshare moat, and Google/Apple takeout call-option.
-Casual, breezy register (Kardashian/Jenner references, 'damn compelling') rather than analytical short-report tone.
-Visuals are screenshots of Bloomberg charts and third-party infographics (Statista, BI Intelligence) — functional but not designed; little custom data-viz craft.
-Useful specimen for: short-squeeze thesis structure, 'crowd is wrong' framing, EV/DAU as a single-number argument, and pop-culture rhetoric in finance.
+Atypical for Citron: this is a contrarian LONG initiation on SNAP, not a short report — Citron tells shorts they have 'overstayed their welcome' and sets a $17 target.
+Hence thesis_types = undervaluation/multiple_rerating rather than fraud_exposure.
+Form is a Word-style research memo with embedded Bloomberg/Statista/BI Intelligence charts and many outbound hyperlinks — closer to a blog post than a slide deck.
+SCQA is strong (S: SNAP down 50%, C: shorts piled in at record levels, Q: is the negativity overdone?, A: yes — multiple rerating + acquisition optionality).
+Argues via valuation gap, EV/DAU comparison, teen-mindshare moat, and Google/Apple takeout call-option.
+Casual pop-culture register (Kardashian/Jenner references, 'damn compelling') rather than typical analytical short-report voice.
+Visuals are screenshots of third-party charts — functional, not designed.
+Useful specimen for: short-squeeze thesis structure, 'crowd is wrong' framing, EV/DAU as single-number argument, and pop-culture rhetoric in finance.